techlore/go-incognito/Scripts/Section 6/5_ Shopping Safely.md

 isn’t possible, services like privacy.com or Blur offer similar functionality.
 But, I would always recommend the gift card route--it is significantly more robust.

+3) As we mentioned earlier, you can use prepaid non-reloadable debit cards.

 Congrats, you are now using Amazon privately and securely.
 Lucky for you, the rules are extremely similar on other sites--with one main difference.
 Lots of sites